What Is Soma?

 If any of these overdose effects happen one should go to the hospital immediately.

-.
 When abused, and sometimes when kept to the recommended dosage, soma has a potential for psychological addiction as shown by severe craving cycles and increased stress when abstinent from use.
+A major sign of soma addiction is that a person cannot control himself, despite the negative consequences.

 Soma has a rapid build of tolerance and can lead to physical dependency.
 Soma withdrawal symptoms can develop when abstinent and the effects include: